samlowe106/PaperScraper/README.md

 uv run pytest --cov=src --block-network         # with coverage, no live network
 ```

-As of the latest run, **122 tests pass with ~93% line coverage**.
-CI runs the suite on Python 3.12 and 3.13 and fails the build if coverage drops below 80%.
+As of the latest run, **124 tests pass with ~93% line coverage**.
+CI runs the suite on the pinned Python version and fails the build if coverage drops below 80%.

 This repo also ships a [pre-commit](https://pre-commit.com/) config (`ruff`, `black`, `mypy`, and assorted file checks):